Omidou/Natural-disasters-data-story/index.md

 </p>

 <p>
-On the other hand, the separate distributions in time of each natural disaster of interest show very irregular and spiky shapes for most of them.
+On the other hand, the separate distributions in time of each natural disaster of interest show very irregular and spiky shapes for most of them (figure below).
 These spikes in frequency mean that there are short periods of time which resulted in a use of the disaster name in the quotes that is far higher than usual.
 These already suggest that there was increased attention driven towards each natural disaster, already encoding some temporal information about the occurence of each natural disaster in the world or in the United States.
 </p>

 <p style="text-align: center"><img src="figures/nd_quote_distribution.png" /><br>Specific distribution of the quotes over time for each natural disaster type of interest</p>